 Humbert will do anything to be near Lolita.
 He even marries her mother, Charlotte, though he can't stand her.
-The marriage ends in dramatic fashion when Charlotte reads Humbert's secret diary, runs out of the house, and is struck and killed by a car.
+The marriage ends in dramatic fashion when Charlotte reads Humbert's secret diary, freaks out, flees the house in shock, and is struck and killed by a car.
 Later, when Humbert tries to have his way with Lolita, she ends up seducing him and reveals that she lost her virginity to a boy she met at summer camp.

 Humbert and Lolita drive across the country in Charlotte's car, going from state to state and motel to motel, where the older man bribes the young girl for sexual favors.
 Humbert is frustrated by the fact that Lolita doesn't return his affection or share his interests, and blind to the fact that she's a manipulative sociopath who is exploiting him even more than he's exploiting her.
 Lolita falls ill and is hospitalized.
 After her recovery, while Humbert is away, Lolita checks out with a man claiming to be her uncle, who pays her hospital bill.
 Humbert begins a frantic (and funny) search for her, trying to make sense of humorous clues left behind by Lolita and her "uncle."